dd9jn/rfc4880bis/crypto-refresh.md

 - 32 octets of the native secret key.

-See section 5.1.5 of {{RFC8032}} for more details about how to use the native octet strings.
+See {{Section 5.1.5 of RFC8032}} for more details about how to use the native octet strings.
 The value stored in an OpenPGP Ed25519 secret key packet is the original sequence of random octets.

 #### Algorithm-Specific Part for Ed448 Keys {#key-ed448}